ClicShoppingOfficialModulesV3/apps_payment_stripe/README.md

 Copy the apps_payment_stripe.json into ClicShopping/Work/Cache/Github (manual installation)

 Important note :
+- You must have an account to Stripe.
+- You site must have a valid ssl certificate
+- A help section is including inside the apps to help you to configure your account and Apps

+- You have installed composer on your server
 - To use this apps, you must install composer on your local server or your server (apt-get install composer for linux).
 - The exec function must be authorised by your hoster else the auto installation will not work (for the libray but the apps will be installed).
 - To install manually the library